jaywarrick/JEX/README.md

 Click the "Run" button on of a particular function to only run that function.
 Click the "Run" button to the right of the "Workflow" to run the entire sequence of functions.
 This also automatically results in the saving of a "Workflow" object into the database.
 This "Workflow" object is a saved version of the entire workflow, complete with selections made for inputs/outputs and parameters.
 Double-clicking the "Workflow" object in the left panel, "loads" the workflow into the upper-middle panel, appending the functions to the end of what already might exist in this panel.
 In this way, workflows can be easily re-run with exactly the same parameters if necessary.
 Likewise, with the ability to save and load "Workflows" using the "Save" and "Load" button of tab \#5 allows for easy sharing of batch processing workflows between individuals and databases.

+ * Side note: There are three types of toolboxes, those for "Old" JEX functions that don't use java annotation processing and a different formation for defining function inputs, outputs, and parameters; those for "ImageJ" functions which are automatically converted versions of existing ImageJ plugins (potentially useful but not completely supported in every way yet); and those for "New" JEX functions which leverage java annotation processing to simplify the writing of new functions.
+The ImageJ toolboxes begin with "ImageJ".
+The new JEX toolboxes begin with "JEX" while the old JEX toolboxes do not have a common prefix.

 Those are the basics.
 For now, try things out from there.
 Hopefully we'll get more documentation on all the other features of JEX including some of the useful "Plugins" on tab \#7.

 #### Using Eclipse to run or edit/develop the JEX and JEX functions...